HISTORY OF THE ASSOCIATION

-The current Allotment site is centrally located and, although alternative sites have been suggested and considered over the years, there were always snags which prevented a move from the private site.
-We are fortunate to have such a large space for allotments; in many areas there are long waiting lists to get a plot on the limited land available.
-There are, however, several plots free at the moment in Wolston.
-They can be rented very economically in sizes to suit the gardener, and some have raised beds to enable easier access.
+The current Allotment site is centrally located and, although alternative sites have been suggested and considered over the years, there were always reasons which prevented a move from the private site.
+Allotment Plots can be rented very economically in sizes to suit the gardener, and some have raised beds to enable easier access.